Stress Strain Curve: Strength of materials

 Point B: Upper yield point

 This is the point after which if you put more pressure, the plastic deformation will start, and elastic deformation will not happen.
-What that means that the part won’t come back to its original shape even if the load is removed.
+What that means is that the part won’t come back to its original shape even if the load is removed.
 There will be permeant deformation.

 Point C: Lower Yield Point